shiv248/agnostic-llm-app-server/README.md

 - LangGraph retry mechanism with output data validation and output correction
 - LangChain for flexable LLM provider switching
 - Scalable with 3 replicas and a round-robin Nginx load balancer, data agnostic application with MongoDB as golden source
+- comments throughout the codebase describing obscure implementations and assumptions

 ---

 ### Endpoints

 #### 1. **GET /** - Serve Index Page
-Returns the frontend HTML for the application�s main page.
+Returns the frontend HTML for the application's main page.

 - **Path**: `/`
 - **Method**: `GET`